bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 8/logitudional static stability.md

 C_{mG} &=  C_{mo} + (h-h_0)C_L - \bar{V}C_{LT}
 \end{align*}$$

 Well now we have hit a wall, since we don't know how to determine $C_{LT}$, if only there was some sort of "[[tailplane lift coefficient|how do you determine the tailplane lift coefficient]]" document... wait that embeded?!
-Guess we have un
+Guess we have unhit said wall.

 ![[tailplane lift coefficient]]